-- (1) Total direct premiums earned, excluding premium refunds and accelerated premiums from single premium policy cancellations divided by average primary insurance in force. - (2) Premium refunds and our estimate of refundable premium on our delinquency inventory divided by average primary insurance in force. - (3) Ceded premiums earned, net of profit commissions and assumed premiums.
-Assumed premiums include our participation in GSE Credit Risk Transfer programs, of which the impact on the net premium yield was 0.4 bps in the second quarter of 2024.
-Ceded premiums for reinsurance cancellation activities decreased the premium yield by 1.9 bps in the fourth quarter of 2023. - (4) As of September 30, 2023, we refined our methodology for calculating our Annual Persistency by excluding the amortization of the principal balance.
-All prior periods have been revised - (5) The FICO credit score at the time of origination for a loan with multiple borrowers is the lowest of the borrowers' "decision FICO scores."
+(2) Total direct premiums earned, excluding premium refunds and accelerated premiums from single premium policy cancellations divided by average primary insurance in force.

+(3) Premium refunds and our estimate of refundable premium on our delinquency inventory divided by average primary insurance in force.

+(4) Ceded premiums earned, net of profit commissions and assumed premiums.
+Assumed premiums include our participation in GSE Credit Risk Transfer programs, of which the impact on the net premium yield was 0.5 bps in the third quarter of 2024.
+Ceded premiums for reinsurance cancellation activities decreased the premium yield by 1.9 bps in the fourth quarter of 2023.

+(5) The FICO credit score at the time of origination for a loan with multiple borrowers is the lowest of the borrowers' "decision FICO scores."
 A borrower's "decision FICO score" is determined as follows: if there are three FICO scores available, the middle FICO score is used; if two FICO scores are available, the lower of the two is used; if only one FICO score is available, it is used.